hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 // => hello world
 ```

 Using arrow functions like this is similar to using `bind` in that you don't have to worry about arrow functions losing their surrounding context.
 An arrow function, once created, *always has the same context as the function that surrounded it when it was created*.

-Of all the techniques we saw in this assignment, using arrow functions is the most common these days.
+Using arrow functions is the most common these days.

 ### 15.3 Don't Use Arrow Functions as Methods on an Object